All Episodes

 This is a sales pitch, excuse me, a sales pitch for growing, expanding, ever larger government.

-The redistribution of wealth, in other words, is when this country began its first steps of greatness.
+In other words, is when this country began its first steps of greatness.

 That's what he's saying.

-And I can tell you by by the tone of this speech, he does not think he got snookered on this budget deal.
+And I can tell you by the tone of this speech, he does not think he got snookered on this budget deal.

 He is confident as he can be.

-He is almost arrogantly condescendingly confident here.
+He is almost arrogantly, condescendingly confident here.

 He knows he got the Republicans wrapped around his little fingers.

-And frankly, that has always been one of my fears that the Republican leadership is stuck back in the year 2000 while our voters, you, me, the Tea Party, the rest of the public is in the now.
+And frankly, that has always been one of my fears, that the Republican leadership is stuck back in the year 2000 while our voters, you, me, the Tea Party, the rest of the public, is in the now.

-The um leadership isn't.
+The leadership isn't.

-So this big election last November resulted in empowering Republicans who just, I don't think have the stomach for this.
+So this big election last November resulted in empowering Republicans who just, I don't think, have the stomach for this.

 Not bad people.